mixxxdj/website/content/pages/privacy-policy.md

 The main website of Mixxx, aka www.mixxx.org, does not create or use any user account.
 There are no registration forms, or any similar mechanism.
-Therefore, no personal information is stored at any moment, about the user, by Mixxx.
+Therefore, no personal information is stored at any moment by Mixxx.

 ## 3. Mixxx Community Websites